BarakHirshberg/MolecularSimulations/_sources/intro.md

 While you read the notes, will undoubtedly find typos, errors and mistakes.
 You can submit corrections to the notes by opening a pull request on Github (more about this later).
 The person that will submit the most approved pull requests will get a 5-points bonus to the final grade.
+Hint: find one deliberate typo in this page to practice on.
 ```
 <!-- #endregion -->